Lately our focus is on the benefits of oils.

 However recent research has shown, that it is composed of medium-chain fatty acids, which actually help to protect the heart against disease.

-Edible uses: Lovely for adding flavour to curries, omelette and stir fry’s.
+Edible uses: Lovely for adding flavour to curries, omelet and stir fry’s.

 Extracted from sesame seeds